mvolkmann/mvolkmann.github.com/programming/sed-article.md

   For example, `7,/April/` runs only on the lines from line 7 to the next line that contains "April".
   If line 7 contains "April" the command is only run on that line.
-  If no line starting with line 7 matches the regular expression, the command is run on **all** remaining lines.
+  If no line starting with line 7 matches the `/April/` then the command is run on **all** remaining lines.

 - a regular expression and a number preceded by "+"
   For example, `/April/,+3` runs on every range of lines